gear6io/ranger/server/protocols/native/protocol/README.md

 # Unified Protocol Package

-This package provides a unified protocol system for Icebox that eliminates protocol mismatches between the SDK and server by providing a single source of truth for all protocol definitions.
+This package provides a unified protocol system for Ranger that eliminates protocol mismatches between the SDK and server by providing a single source of truth for all protocol definitions.

 ## Architecture